Tummy Time Engage: Interactive Infant Development Kit

 The Problem

-Effective infant development necessitates activities like tummy time to strengthen muscles, improve motor skills, and prevent issues like flat head syndrome, torticollis, and delayed development.
-Existing tummy time mats and props, like semi-circular pillows, create discomfort for infants by exerting pressure on sensitive areas, hindering muscle development, and resulting in fussiness and premature cessation of the exercise.
+Effective infant development requires activities like tummy time to build strength, improve motor skills, and prevent flat head syndrome, torticollis, and developmental delays.
+However, current tummy-time mats and semi-circular pillows often create discomfort by putting pressure on sensitive areas, causing fussiness, limiting engagement, and ultimately reducing the exercise’s benefits.

 The Solution